markosamuli/macos-machine/README.md

 ## Requirements

 - Mac running macOS 10.14 (Mojave) or later
-- Xcode 11 or later installed
+- Xcode (Command Line Tools) 11 or later installed
+- Xcode (Command Line Tools) 12 or later recommended on macOS Catalina
-- Git installed
+- Git installed (provided with Xcode Command Line tools)

 This setup has only been tested on the macOS Sierra and not against existing installations.